arantespp/arantespp.com/posts/journal/questions.md

-- What's 1 thing I'm grateful for?
-- What's 1 thing I'm excited about?
-- What's 1 virtue I want to exhibit?
-- What's 1 thing I'm avoiding?
 - What's the 1 thing I need to do?
+Why?
 - What's 1 insight I had?